-This is the official site for Stephen Hammill, digital communications specialist with nearly a decade of experience at the agency level.
+This is the official site for Stephen Hammill, digital communications, SEO tech-person with nearly a decade of experience at the agency level.
 I lead data-driven marketing teams with a focus on creating valuable content.
+Additionally, I’m a writer, a musician, a soccer player and a practitioner of the Abstraction Principle.

 A New York native, I now live in Portland, OR and work as Marketing Director for Optima Dental.
 My resume and portfolio can be found here.
 Click here for my music both as a solo artist and member of the band Life of Pi.